ddow360/springboot-consumer-api/README.md

 # springboot-consumer-api
 A base SpringBoot Consumer API application to get you started consuming Kafka locally.
-Benefits of using spring is it takes a lot of the boilerplate code away from the process.
+Use "local-cp-kafka-instances" to get your environment started.

-Please create a topic before consuming and populate it with data.
-Have fun!
+Create a topic before consuming and populate it with data.
+Have fun and happy streaming!